OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 With this, we are done for this part.
 Now, when you create a customer, you do not give its contacts, only their name and stage of interaction.
 To add contacts, you will go to each customer's page and on a separate tab **Contacts** add as many contacts as you need.

+###Viewing the UML of the Data Model

+Now that we have several classes implemented, we can view them all

 ### About dropboxes
 Now think of using the app we have just created.
 The users are free to enter contacts in any manner they like.
 They will each write the word *email* in another way (like *E-mail*).
 They will enter data in the way that you won't be able to analyze and index.